Miss T World

 Miss T World is a beauty pageant for transgender women.
-The First event took place on September 23 2017, in the Alberti Theater, in the village of Desenzano del Garda, near the city of Brescia, in the region of Lombardy, in Italy.
+The First event took place on 23 September 2017, in the Alberti Theater, in the village of Desenzano del Garda, near the city of Brescia, in the region of Lombardy, in Italy.

-The winner of the pageant, was Paula Bitushchini, the representative of Philippines, in the second place was for Sandy Lopes, the representative of Thailand.
-Alessia Cavalcanti was the representative of Italy.

-In the contest participated 16 candidates.
-The event counted with the presence of Marcela Ohio, Miss International Queen 2013, Melissa Gurgel, Miss Brasil 2014, Trixie Maristela, Miss International Queen 2015, and Rafaela Manfrini, Miss Trans Star International 2016.
+The winner from 16 contestants was Paula Bitushchini, representing the Philippines, in second place was Sandy Lopes, representing Thailand.
+Alessia Cavalcanti represented Italy.
+Also present were Miss International Queen 2013 Marcela Ohio, Melissa Gurgel, Miss Brasil 2014 and Miss International Queen 2015 Trixie Maristela, and Miss Trans Star International 2016 Rafaela Manfrini.